pratik1497/MovieGenrePredictor/README.md

 # MovieGenrePredictor
-Using a CNN predicts the movie genres of a movie poster
+Using a Convolutional Neural Network to predict the movie genres of a movie poster.